mootools/mootools-core/Docs/Class/Class.Extras.md

 			width: 200
 		}
 	});

 	//myWidget.options is now {color: #f00, size: {width: 200, height: 100}}

-### Note:
+### Notes:

-Relies on the default options of a Class defined in its options property.
+- Relies on the default options of a Class defined in its options property.
-If a Class has [Events](#Events) implemented, every option beginning with 'on' and followed by a capital letter (e.g. 'onComplete') becomes a Class instance event, assuming the value of the option is a function.
+- If a Class has [Events](#Events) implemented, every option beginning with 'on' and followed by a capital letter (e.g. 'onComplete') becomes a Class instance event, assuming the value of the option is a function.

+[Fx]: /Fx/Fx
+[Fx.Tween]: /Fx/Fx.Tween
+[Ajax]: /Remote/Request.HTML
+[XHR]: /Request/Request
+[Class]: /Class/Class
+[Class:implement]: /Class/#Class:implement
+[Events:removeEvent]: /Element/Element.Event/#Element:removeEvent